THE IMPACT

 Join a Global Consortium Partnership to support the bulk order and reach our collective goals faster.
 Together, let's take a stand against pollution and climate change.
 Let’s take action now to create a sustainable future for generations to come.

-By using the Global Circular Network we mitigate by keeping products out of landfill and into a circular economy.
+By using the Global Circular Network we mitigate by keeping products out of landfill and add them to a circular economy.
 We reuse the resources, use the embodied emissions and not throw away the invested money to landfill.
 We also stop the emissions and pollution from occurring by the act of keeping it out of landfill.

-Here are four main ways emissions are put into the atmosphere from the garment and textile product industries; during production and manufacturing, transport (not including the hidden emissions from returns), waste from inefficient returns heading straight to landfill, and emissions caused by waste sitting in landfill.
+Here are four main ways emissions are put into the atmosphere from the garment and textile product industries; 1. during production and manufacturing, 2. transport (not including the hidden emissions from returns), 3. waste from inefficient returns heading straight to landfill, and 4. emissions caused by waste sitting in landfill.
+The ones that cause the most emissions are numbers 1 and 2.

 Cotton jeans may take up to 10 years to biodegrade depending on the microbiologically active soil, but landfills are typically dry and non aerated so they may take longer to decompose.
 Plastic textiles will take around 200 years.
 While decomposing products will emit emissions adding to the product's individual footprint.